 October 10th was World Mental Health Day.
-As I scrolling through Facebook that day, I noticed several of my friends were sharing their stories about their mental health struggles.
-One of them was fellow blogger (and my down-the-street neighbor) Holley Grainger (Holley Grainger Nutrition).
+As I was scrolling through Facebook that day, I noticed several of my friends were sharing their their mental health story and struggle.
+One of them was a fellow blogger (and my down-the-street neighbor) Holley Grainger (Holley Grainger Nutrition).
 I was so blown away by her honesty that it inspired me to share my own story.
 View her video here.

 My mental health issues started when I was a teenager.
-The combination of being insecure, not knowing how to handle situations like gossip, a broken heart, body shaming, unwanted sexual advances, and an unstable family life… all took it’s toll on my mental health.
+The combination of being insecure, not having the maturity to handle situations like body shaming, gossip, instability, judgement… all of it took it’s toll on my mental health.

 It was around that time when I developed eating disorders, which I’ve written about before.
-It was the only way I could have a little bit of control over the stress happening in my life at the time.
+It was a way I could have control over the uncertainty that was happening in my life at the time.

 College was better.
-I felt like I “belonged” somewhere for the first time.
-I immersed myself into church and with people who did the same.
-My desire for connection was filled with people who were Christians so I thought I was on the right path.
-It was only when I finished college and started working in the real world, did I realize that the place where I felt like I belonged for all those years was actually not what what it was at all.
-And the same went for my relationship at that time.
+I felt like I belonged somewhere for the first time.
+My desire for connection was filled with people who were Christians, and I felt that I was on the right path.
+It was only when I finished college and started working in the real world, did I realize that the place where I felt like I belonged for all those years was actually not what what I thought it was at all.

-I handled my anxiety & depression ok during that time with the help of a therapist and one dear friend who was going through the exact same thing as me.
-Seeing a therapist was exactly what I needed, and I should’ve gone sooner.
+I handled my anxiety & depression ok during that time with the help of a therapist and a dear friend who was going through the exact same thing as me.
+Talking to a therapist was exactly what I needed, and I should’ve gone sooner.

-Fast-forward about 6 years… I’m now happily married to Chris, and we are living in North Carolina and working for a new company.
-Baylor is 2 1/2 years old, and I’d just given birth to our second child, Loxley.
-My anxiety & depression started rearing its head again, this time in the form of PPD.
-I knew something wasn’t right so I made an appointment with my doctor and walked in with a list of problems I was experiencing.
+Fast-forward about 6 years… a lot has transpired.
+I’m happily married, living in North Carolina and working for a new company.
+Baylor is 2 1/2 years old, and I’d just had our second child, Loxley.
+My anxiety started rearing its head again, this time in the form of Post Partum Depression.
+I knew something wasn’t right, so I made an appointment with my doctor and walked in with a list of problems I was experiencing.
 I remember a few things I had on the list:

 Shortness of breath